CabooseSayzWTF/RDR1-Undead-Weapons/README.md

 # RDR1-Undead-Weapons-Online
+-2/23/2023 added ps3 mem pointer to block wep deletes.
+ER bypass is still required to make this work properly, however without er bypass a few of the weapons will work as is.

 This is the source code to get undead weapons online in freeroam as well as mp gamemodes other than undead overrun.